tobyzerner/json-api-server/docs/errors.md

 ## Error Providers

-Exceptions can implement `Tobyz\JsonApiServer\Exception\ErrorProviderInterface` to determine what status code will be used in the response, and any JSON:API error objects to be rendered in the document.
+Exceptions can implement the `Tobyz\JsonApiServer\Exception\ErrorProvider` interface to determine what status code will be used in the response, and any JSON:API error objects to be rendered in the document.

 The interface defines two methods: